I hope you’re coping OK under current circumstances.

 We’ve lost our freedom, but there’s light at the end of the tunnel.
 This isn’t permanent.
 We’ll come out of this the other side and we’ll be stronger, more thoughtful and more appreciative.

 But until then, we have work to do.
 We need to do our bit and just stay home.
 While not possible for some (thank you, nurses, doctors, chemists, teachers, supermarket workers and other essential services for all that you do), it is for many.
-Think of the Freedom Party we’ll have when this is all over.
+Think of the party we’ll have when this is all over.
 Personally, I can’t wait to go on a week-long pub crawl.

 As the world fights against the ongoing coronavirus pandemic, we’re doing our best to share the stories we think are most helpful to you, our community.